Get Started Using Kanban Cards More Competently

 The card helps to visualize work, limit work in progress (WIP), and maximize the flow.

-As every dev team, they have different features and bugs.
+Like every dev team, they have different features and bugs.
 They move the sticky notes through defined columns, for example – To Do, Prioritized, Development, Testing, Blocked and Done.

 It demonstrates that any Kanban card template is aimed to visualize assignments’ progress from the moment they are requested to the moment they can be considered as done.